mozilla/data-docs/src/concepts/glean/debug_ping_view.md

 **Note**: Glean will always attempt to collect data for the ping that was requested using the `sendPing` command line switch.
 However, if no data is recorded by the application, nothing will be sent.
 The `baseline` ping is _guaranteed_ to always be sent, since it’s populated by Glean itself.

+### Caveats

+Some important things to watch out for (see also the [Glean SDK documentation](https://github.com/mozilla-mobile/android-components/tree/master/components/service/glean#important-gleandebugactivity-notes)):

+- Options that are set using the `adb` flags are not immediately reset and will persist until the application is closed or manually reset.

+- There are a couple of different ways in which to send pings through the `GleanDebugActivity`:
+    1. You can use the `GleanDebugActivity` in order to tag pings and trigger them manually using the UI.
+This should always produce a ping with all required fields.
+    2. You can use the `GleanDebugActivity` to tag _and_ send pings.
+This has the side effect of potentially sending a ping which does not include all fields because `sendPings` triggers pings to be sent before certain application behaviors can occur which would record that information.
+For example, `duration` is not calculated or included in a baseline ping sent with `sendPing` because it forces the ping to be sent before the `duration` metric has been recorded.

 ## Troubleshooting